 Many people around the world suffer from speech problems, and can't communicate with others in the same way we do it.
 To solve that problem, I, Bruno Moraes, and my research partner, Pedro Jorge, developed a Sign Language Translation Glove.
 Acctually, it only works with Brazillian Sign Language.

-The Glove is also able to control a LEGO Wheelchair wirelessly with the movement of your fingers.
+The Glove is also able to control a prototype LEGO Wheelchair wirelessly with the movement of your fingers.

 Bill of Materials: